The Northeast is home to some of the most historic and well-respected institutions of higher learning in the country, as well as around the world.

 Undergraduate enrollment: 7,970

 Columbia is one of the oldest colleges in the United States, originally named King’s College before the Revolutionary War took place.
-The Manhattan campus houses more than 7,900 undergraduate students from around the country and around the world.
+The Manhattan campus houses more than 7,900 undergraduate students from around the country and also around the world.

 5. University of Pennsylvania